build-online/vue-tailwind-starter/README.md

 * Then `npm run dev`

 You can edit the default tailwinds styles in the `tailwind.js` file in the root directory and you can add your own utility classes in `src/styles/main.css`

+**Everything below this line comes from the original vue-webpack-boilerplate readme.**